-histories concern only the past status quos, and not the identities of the coalitions that have induced the status quos.
-This is important as now the solution does not hinge on the specifics of the institutional structure, for example which coalition is allowed to challenge the status quo if there are many that are willing to, or what the preferences of the agents in a coalition are.
-This informational flexibility also permits secret voting ballots, often used in real applications.
-Moreover, the results of Anesi and Seidmann (2012) suggest that our solution could be of use in analyzing history dependent equilibria of noncooperative agenda setting games more generally.
+Even though our policy programs are history dependent, the relevant part of histories concerns only the past status quos, not the identities of the coalitions that induced the status quos.
+This is important, as now the solution does not hinge on the specifics of the institutional structure, for example, which coalition is allowed to challenge the status quo if there are many that are willing to or what the preferences are of the agents in a coalition.
+This informational flexibility also permits secret voting ballots, which are often used in real applications.
+Moreover, the results of Anesi and Seidmann (forthcoming) suggest that our solution could be of use in analyzing history dependent equilibria of noncooperative agenda setting games more generally.
 Along these lines, we show that there is an equivalence between equilibrium policy processes and strong subgame perfect equilibria of a game where agenda proposals at each stage are made via plurality voting.

-An important benefit of detail-freeness is that our solution can be expressed in reduced form, by appealing only to the underlying majority relation.
+An important benefit of "detail-freeness" is that our solution can be expressed in reduced form by appealing only to the underlying majority relation.
 Because of this property, it is easy to relate our model to other solutions in the social choice literature.
-For example, we show that the ultimate quasi-uncovered set the maximal set of outcomes implementable via our solution - is always a subset of the ultimate (deep) uncovered set (Duggan 2011).
+For example, we show that the ultimate quasi-uncovered set-the maximal set of outcomes implementable via our solution-is always a subset of the ultimate (deep) uncovered set (Duggan 2013).
 However, if the latter happens to be also externally stable, then the two concepts coincide.
 In fact, any covering set (Dutta 1988) is shown to satisfy the desired consistency property.

-As a side product, this paper also adds to the literature on uncovered sets and their derivatives in general domains, an issue which has received attention recently (e.g. Penn 2006; Duggan 2011; Dutta et al 2005).
+As a side product, this paper also adds to the literature on uncovered sets and their derivatives in general domains, an issue that has received attention recently (e.g., Penn 2006, Duggan 2013, Dutta et al. 2005).
 For example, it has been viewed problematic that the uncovered set and its iterations may lack external stability.
-Without external stability, how can one guarantee that the play eventually renders back to the uncovered set (or its iteration) once it departs from this set?
-The benefit of our approach is that we describe political choices also at off-equilibrium histories.
-Indeed our result implies that a deviation from the ultimate quasi-uncovered set leads back to the set in a way that makes the original deviation unprofitable - even if the set does not satisfy external stability.
+Without external stability, how can one guarantee that the play eventually converges back to the uncovered set